shakfu/coremusic/README.md

 The extension is built using Cython with the following process:

-1. Cython compiles `.pyx` files to C
+1. Cython compiles `.pyx` files to C (including render callbacks and audio player)
 2. C compiler links against CoreAudio frameworks
 3. Python extension module is created

+All audio playback functionality, including real-time render callbacks, is implemented purely in Cython without requiring separate C source files

 To build a wheel: